 Abbreviate units of measure when used with numerals (5 g, 1,000 kcal).
 Chemical formulas should be written out, unless they are used to economize space in the column headings of a table; however, the formulas should be expanded in the footnotes.
 Always provide the complete form of an acronym the first time it is mentioned in the text (note that if an abbreviation has been spelled out in the abstract, it still must be spelled out in the text on first-time use).
 An acronym or abbreviation is permitted if it is used three or more times within the manuscript text.
 Avoid excessive use of acronyms and abbreviations.
 Avoid author-invented abbreviations and acronyms.

-All clinical laboratory values must be expressed in Conventional Units, (eg, lipids should be expressed in mg/dL) with Système International (SI) units in parentheses in the manuscript text, for example: triglycerides 100 mg/dL (1.13 mmol/L).
+All clinical laboratory values must be expressed in Conventional Units, (eg, lipids should be expressed in mg/dL) with the International System of Units (SI) in parentheses in the manuscript text, for example: triglycerides 100 mg/dL (1.13 mmol/L).
 Authors must provide the conversion factor to SI units as a footnote in tables and figures.
 The exception to this is the use of kilocalories; the Journal will continue to use kilocalories instead of kilojoules.
 The metric system is preferred for the expression of length, area, mass, and volume.
-A table of normal values in both Conventional and SI units and the appropriate conversion factors appears on Oxford University Press website: www.us.oup.com/us/pdf/9780195176339/table_2.pdf.
-Authors should refer to this table when converting data and use it as a guide for choosing the appropriate number of significant digits.

 Authors must use the Dietary Reference Intakes (DRIs), not the 1989 Recommended Dietary Allowances.
-Information on the DRIs can be found at: www.iom.edu/Activities/Nutrition/SummaryDRIs/DRI-Tables.aspx.
+Information on the DRIs can be found through the Institute of Medicine.
 If for any reason an author wishes to report nutrient intakes without using the stated DRIs, intakes may be reported, but adequacy should not be assessed.

-Use of personal pronouns (eg, I, our, we) should be used sparingly, if at all, in Journal submissions except Letter to the Editor.
+Personal pronouns (eg, I, our, we) should be used sparingly, if at all, in Journal submissions except Letters to the Editor.

-The Journal will follow the guidelines set forth by the National Institutes of Health.
-This can be found at: http://grants1.nih.gov/grants/guide/notice-files/NOT-OD-01-053.html.
+The Journal follows the guidelines set forth by the National Institutes of Health.

 Article content is the authors' responsibility.
 Accepted manuscripts are copyedited to conform to Journal style and to meet space limitations.
 Authors should note that the editing process is separate from and occurs after the peer-review process.
 The corresponding author will receive an electronic proof of the article and have an opportunity to review editorial changes and to double-check accuracy of content, tables, and statistics before publication.
 However, a change made by copyeditors for style, grammar, and readability should not be altered by authors unless a scientific error has been introduced.
 Authors will be expected to review galleys promptly (within 4 business days of receipt).
 If the corresponding author is not available to receive or review proofs at any given time, a back-up should be identified and contact information provided to the editors.